 Since the Government’s lockdown announcement, Uttlesford District Council has been working on a number of measures in readiness for the expected increase in COVID-19 cases in our district over the coming weeks.

 Project ‘Community Shield’ has been launched as part of the national programme to get food parcel deliveries to our most vulnerable residents.
-UDC has already designated a local distribution hub and it is expected to be stocked, staffed and active within days (more information on the UDC website here).
+UDC has already designated a local distribution hub and it is expected to be stocked, staffed and active within days.

 R4U Chair & Leader UDC